byron-hawkins/org.hawkinssoftware.rns/rns-ast-analyzer/README.md

 [parent]: https://github.com/byron-hawkins/org.hawkinssoftware.rns/blob/master/rns/README.md

+#### Artifact

+An Eclipse plugin containing:

+1. **RNS Build Analyzer**, a project builder
+2. **RNS Project Nature**
+    * extends the core Java Nature
+3. Problem markers for calling out code that violates the developer's architectural constraints

 #### Installation

 1. Install the plugin into your Eclipse workspace.
-2. Activate the analyzer for any project by right-clicking it in the Package Explorer and selecting `Toggle RNS Nature`.
+2. Activate the analyzer for any project by right-clicking it in the Package Explorer and selecting **Toggle RNS Nature**.

 #### Usage